Welcome to today’s post.

 }

-Define an interface for a product service:
+We then define an interface for the product service:

 using System;